angular/components/src/material/slider/slider.md

 `MatSlider` uses an internal `<input type="range">` to provide an accessible experience.
 The input receives focus and it can be labelled using `aria-label` or `aria-labelledby`.

+Make sure the colors of the active and inactive track of the `MatSlider` meet at least a 3:1 contrast ratio with the background.
+This can be achieved through changing the active or inactive track colors or showing tick marks on the track that have at least a 3:1 color contrast ratio with the background.